We are already experiencing changes in climate. And we all need to do something about it.

 1. What is climate change?

-Climate change is a change in the average weather –temperature, precipitation and wind– over a over period of time, usually 30 years.
+Climate change is the change in the average weather –temperature, precipitation and wind– over a over period of time, usually 30 years.
 Although weather can change in just a few hours, the climate takes longer to change.

 2. Why is the climate changing?